GlideAngle/flare-timing/flare-timing/prod-apps/docs/task-length.rst

         - lat: -33.36099999
           lng: 147.93149998

-Knowing that FS uses a plane to work out the shortest route in two dimensions, on the the Universal Transverse Mercator projection, we can also do that with our graph algorithm.
-We end up with waypoints, optimal on the plane but possibly sub-optimal on the sphere.
+Knowing that FS uses a plane to work out the shortest route in two dimensions on the the Universal Transverse Mercator projection, we can also do that with our graph algorithm.
+We end up with waypoints, optimal on the plane but possibly sub-optimal on the sphere or ellipsoid model of Earth.

 ::